PS5 release date | Games, specs, price and design of the new Sony PlayStation

 What’s the official PS5 logo?

-Sony revealed the logo at CES 2020.
-While there were no details of the console they did show off the PS5 logo, which was met with mixed reactions… It does stay in line with what PlayStation has gone with before though: simple white lines.
+Sony revealed the logo at CES 2020 which was met with mixed reactions… It does stay in line with what PlayStation has gone with before though: simple white lines.

 What does the PS5 look like?